locka99/cpp-to-rust-book/source_layout/index.md

 ## Unicode support

 Using Unicode in C++ has always been a pain.
-Neither C nor C++ had support for it at all, and various solutions have appeared over time.
-Recent implementations of the standards of C and C++ provide string literal types for UTF encodings, but prior to that it was strictly ascii or wide characters.

-Here are some general guidelines for Unicode in C / C++:
+Here are just some of the problems

-* Source code is normally only safe to use characters 0-127 although some compilers may have parameters that allow makefiles to specify other encodings.
+1. Source code is normally only safe to use characters 0-127 although some compilers may have parameters that allow makefiles to specify other character encodings.
-* C++ has char and wchar\_t types for 8-bit and 32-bit or possibly 16-bit wide strings.
-Part of the problem with wchar\_t was the width was immediately subverted.
+2. Other characters outside of 0-127 are normally escaped
-* Char type implies no encoding.
-It normally means ASCII but could also mean UTF-8, Latin1, or in fact any form of encoding that predates Unicode.
-Basically it is up to the program to understand the meaning.
+3. C++98 has `char` and `wchar_t` types for 8-bit and 32-bit characters and corresponding `std::string` and `std::wstring` template types.
+Providing we assume UTF-8 and UTF-32 are the encodings our problem is solved?
-* A "wide" wchar\_t is NOT UTF-32.
-It might be, or it might be UTF-16 on some platforms \(e.g Windows\).
-This messed up definition makes operations such as slicing strings dangerous due to the risk of cutting through a control point.
+4. No because `wchar_t` was immediately subverted be compilers such as MSVC where it is treated as only 16-bits wide.
-* What if I want to read Unicode arguments from the command-line such as file paths - what encoding are they in?
-The main\(\) method passes them as char_.
-Windows has a wmain\(\) that takes wchar\_t_.
-What am I supposed to do?
+5. 16-bits is only sufficient to hold Unicode's basic multilingual plane.
+Characters outside of that plane must use control points.
-* Windows favours wide \(UTF-16\) character strings for its APIs although it has ASCII versions too.
-The ASCII versions are not UTF-8.
-Compiled code has \#define UNICODE to support multiple languages.
+6. So  "wide" `wchar_t` can be UTF-32 on some compilers and must assumed to be UTF-16 on others such as Windows.
-* Linux tends to favour UTF-8 encoded char strings.
-Most languages, toolkits and tools assume UTF-8.
-The exception is Qt which has chosen to use UTF-16 internally.
+7. This messed up definition makes operations such as slicing strings dangerous due to the risk of cutting through a control point.
-* C-lib has acquired various wide versions of its strdup, strcmp, strcpy etc. It also acquired wide versions of functions for opening files on disk and so forth.
+8. C++11 tried to rectify this with new and explicit `char16_t` and `char32_t` types and corresponding `std::u16string` and `std::u32string` template types.
-* C++ lib has acquired std::string / std::wstring classes.
-C++ has acquired explicit UTF-16 and UTF-32 versions of these classes.
+9. So now we have four(!) character types and their corresponding string types to hold different character widths.
-* C11 and C++11 introduce explicit string literals for various UTF widths.
+10. But that doesn't even cover anything to do with UTF.
+The `u` in `u16string` suggests Unicode but nothing in the string types can convert between UTF-8, UTF-16, UTF-32 or even to walk the string by displayable characters.
-* Limited conversion capabilities between wide / narrow in C++.
-Some operating systems have incomplete conversion capabilities.
+11. Linux tends to favour UTF-8 encoding of strings while Windows favours UTF-16 encoding.
+This means portable code has to be able to losslessly convert between types.
-* 3rd party conversion libraries like ICU4C are commonly used.
+12. 3rd party conversion libraries like ICU4C are commonly used.
 Libraries like boost, Qt use libicu for converting between encodings

-* Embedding Unicode into C source involves using escape codes or hex values
+So it's messy.

 Rust simplifies things a lot by benefit of hindsight.

 * Source code is UTF-8 encoded.
 * Comments, characters and string literals can contain Unicode characters without escaping.
-* The native char type is 4 bytes wide – as wide as a Unicode characters.
+* The native `char `type is 4 bytes wide – as wide as a Unicode characters.
-* The native str & String types are internally UTF-8 to save space but may be iterated by char or by byte according to what the function is doing.
+* The native `str &` and `String` types internally use UTF-8 to save space but may be iterated by `char` or by `u8` byte according to what the function is doing.

 Since source code is UTF-8 encoded you may embed strings straight into the source.